civicrm/civicrm-user-guide/docs/initial-set-up/permissions-and-access-control.md

 #### Using the "Profile listings and forms" permission

+!!! caution

+    The "Profile listings and forms" permission is equivalent to granting `profile_view`, `profile_create`, `profile_edit` and `profile_listing`.
+    This is a lot of permission and should be assigned carefully!

 This access right should be assigned with care, and only to trusted roles.
 The permission grants access to: